- The program is a competitive entry program.

 - Applicants nominate preferred sectorial interests and placement types on application forms.
 Applicants may additionally nominate preferred host organisations but are reminded that there is no guarantee they will receive those preferences.
 Do not mention preferred industry placement names in your statement of objectives.

 - ACICIS will review applications on the basis of merit (i.e. academic record, voluntary/professional experience and skill-sets).

 - Following this, ACICIS will forward nominated candidates to host organisations for consideration.

 - Host organisations will consider such candidates against their own criteria and requirements.
 Host organisations will either accept or decline nominated candidates, or make requests for candidates with specific skill-sets.
 If this occurs, alternative candidates will be suggested.

-- Placement notifications will be delivered in late November.
+- Placement notifications will be delivered in December.